Courses

 HTBA

-NURS 7786b, Psychiatric-Mental Health Clinical Practice IIStaff
+NURS 7786Ob or c, Psychiatric-Mental Health Clinical Practice IIStaff

-This is the second clinical practicum in a series of four practicums that aim to develop the clinical and leadership skills required for advanced psychiatric mental health nursing practice.
-In the second clinical practicum, emphasis is placed on performing and documenting focused mental health assessments, diagnosing mental health problems, and beginning utilization of evidence-based therapeutic and educational interventions within a biopsychosocial and structural framework.
-Students are expected to coach patients, groups, and families on self-care management strategies, identifying community partnerships, and describe system initiatives to improve care.
-In their clinical setting, students will provide care for individuals, groups and families across the lifespan with uncomplicated (1-2 diagnoses) presentations.
-Students are assigned to psychiatric clinical placements on the basis of competency development, previous clinical experiences, and interests.
-Students will use the clinical case conference format to integrate and apply clinical skills.
-Clinical case conference meets 2 hours per week with PMHNP faculty.
-This course is pending course approval.4 Course cr
+This is the second clinical practicum in a series of five practicums that aim to develop the clinical and leadership skills required for advanced psychiatric mental health nursing practice.
+In the second clinical practicum, emphasis is placed on performing and documenting a comprehensive psychiatric evaluation, diagnosing mental health problems, and beginning utilization of evidence-based therapeutic and educational interventions within a biopsychosocial and structural framework.
+Students are expected to coach patients, groups, and families on self-care management strategies, identify community partnerships, and describe system initiatives to improve care.
+In their clinical setting, students will provide care for individuals, groups and families across the lifespan with uncomplicated presentations.
+Clinical case conference meets 1 hour per week with PMHNP faculty.
+Clinical practicum is a requisite 150 clinical hours this course Prerequisite: NURS 7635O, NURS 7785O3 Course cr

 HTBA